Quantalab/Xf-NPlants-2018/README.md

 The article will be available at the following address once it is published.

-For access to the source codes, see files with .R extension:</b>
+For access to the source codes, see files with .R extension placed on [codes](https://github.com/Quantalab/Xf-NPlants-2018/tree/master/codes) folder :</b>

 <b>Analysis1.R </b>
 <br/>